dgochenour/micro-training/README.md

 1) Add a finite value to the Deadline QoS by modifying the `dw_qos` struct in `ProximityDatatype_publisher.cxx` and `dr_qos` in `ProximityDatatype_subscriber.cxx`
 ```
         dw_qos.deadline.period.sec = 0;
-        dw_qos.deadline.period.nanosec = 500000000;
+        dw_qos.deadline.period.nanosec = 50000000; //50ms
 ```
 and
 ```
         dr_qos.deadline.period.sec = 0;
-        dr_qos.deadline.period.nanosec = 500000000;
+        dr_qos.deadline.period.nanosec = 100000000; //100ms
 ```

-Note that the publisher only writes once every 1s, so the deadline will be missed during every period.
+With these settings, the DataReader is requesting that at least one sample per instance is received every 100ms, and the DataWriter is offering to write at least every 50ms.
+Note that at this point the publisher only writes once every 1s, so the deadline will be missed during every period.
 Add a listener callback to the DataReader's listener to handle this event.
 - In the call to `subscriber->create_datareader()` change the status mask from `DDS_DATA_AVAILABLE_STATUS` to `DDS_DATA_AVAILABLE_STATUS | DDS_REQUESTED_DEADLINE_MISSED_STATUS`
 - In the `ProximityDataReaderListener` Class, implement the `on_requested_deadline_missed()` method.

+After observing that the listener callback works, modify the default sleep time on the publisher so that it actually writes every 50ms and does not miss the deadline.

 ### Create XML Type Representation